xmartlabs/XLForm/README.md

 What XLForm does
 ----------------

- * Loads a form based on a declarative form definition.
+ * Loads a form based on a declarative [*form definition*](https://github.com/xmartlabs/XLForm#how-to-create-a-form "form definition").
  * Keeps track of definition changes on runtime to update the form interface accordingly.
-Further information on [*Dynamic Forms*](https://github.com/xmartlabs/XLForm#dynamic-forms---how-to-change-the-form-dynamically-at-runtime ""Dynamic Forms") section of this readme.
+Further information on [*Dynamic Forms*](https://github.com/xmartlabs/XLForm#dynamic-forms---how-to-change-the-form-dynamically-at-runtime "Dynamic Forms") section of this readme.
  * Supports multivalued sections.
 For further details see [*Multivalued Sections*](https://github.com/xmartlabs/XLForm#multivalued-sections "Multivalued Sections") section bellow.
  * Supports [*custom rows definition*](https://github.com/xmartlabs/XLForm#how-to-create-a-custom-cell).
  * Supports custom selectors.
-For firther details of how to define your own selectors check [*Custom selectors*](https://github.com/xmartlabs/XLForm#custom-sections "Custom Selectors") section out.
+For further details of how to define your own selectors check [*Custom selectors*](https://github.com/xmartlabs/XLForm#custom-selectors "Custom Selectors") section out.
  * Provides several inline selectors such as date picker and picker inline selectos and brings a way to create custom inline selectors.
  * Validates the form data based on form definition and shows error messages.
  * Changes the firstResponder among `UITextField`s and `UITextView`s when keyboard return button is pressed.